scikit-learn/enhancement_proposals/slep011/proposal.rst

 `fit` and `split`, which induces a complex mental model for developers and users.
 Various issues are:

-  - hard-to-find bugs
-  - Implicit behavior of CV procedures and meta-estimators: the estimator's `random_state` parameter implicitly (but significantly) influences the behaviour of seemingly unrelated procedures like `cross_val_score`, or meta-estimators like `RFE` or `SequentialFeatureSelection`.
+  - Implicit behavior of CV procedures and meta-estimators: the estimator's `random_state` parameter implicitly (but significantly) influences the behaviour of seemingly unrelated procedures like `cross_val_score`, or meta-estimators like `RFE` and `SequentialFeatureSelection`.
 To understand these subtleties, users need to know inner details of these CV procedures and meta-estimators: namely, they need to know *when* `fit` is called.
   - Similarly, users are required to know how many times `split` is called in a CV procedure (e.g `GridSearchCV.fit`), or there is a risk that they may make unsound performance comparison.
+  - hard-to-find bugs, due to the insiduous ways in which `random_state` implicity affects seemingly unrelated procedures.

 These issues are described in more details in a dedicated section below.
 This SLEP is *not* about: